 More Japan Travel Articles — More Travel Articles

-This traditional festival honors the girls of Japan on Day Three of the Third Month.
+Hina Matsuri—the traditional Doll Festival—honors the girls of Japan on Day Three of the Third Month.

 by Bob Kerstetter

 On the third day of the third month—March 3 by the Western calendar—Japanese families celebrate, honor and pray for the moral strength and good health of their daughters.
 This is Hina Matsuri—ひなまつり in hiragana—the Doll Festival, also known as the Girls' Festival.

 Hina Matsuri is the second festival of the traditional five annual festivals—Gosekku—from the feudal era of Japanese history.
 Because of this tie to the Gosekku tradition, some Japanese observe this special attention to girls on the third month and third day of the Lunar calendar.
 Gosekku also includes Tango no Sekku, the traditional Boys' Day.

 Girls release a pair of straw dolls—male and female—to carry disease and danger to the sea.
 This photo is copyrighted by JNTO.
 Used by Permission.
 All rights reserved.

 You can tell when the Girl's Festival grows near, as beautiful white-faced dolls—called hina ningyou (abbreviated as hina)—begin to appear in homes, community buildings, local shops and department stores.
 They wear the cheerful clothing of the Heian era of Japanese history.
 The dolls remind girls—and their brothers, parents, extended family members, friends and neighbors—of the history of Heian Japan.

 Hundreds of small manufactures in Japan hand make hina for the festival.
 Bodies and heads of the dolls come from wood, clay and ceramic.
 Fine and colorful fabrics go into making their clothes.